dford-avb/dford-avb.github.io/devdocs-m1/_includes/install/composer-clone.md

 To install Composer:

-1. Change to or create an empty directory on your Magento server.
+1. Change to or create an empty directory on your Openmage server.

 2. Enter the following commands: